tilfinltd/aws-extend-switch-roles/README.md

 - **If your account is aliased, the alias will be shown in the role dropdown after 'Account:'.
 You MUST use that alias as the aws_account_id for the base account instead of the numerical account id or your configuration won't work as expected.**

+- If an `role_name` is specified in a **base account** it will also check for the role that is used to login to AWS.
+This can be used to select a subset of accounts when you are using an SSO IdP to login to AWS.

 - A **target role** is associated with a **base account** by its `source_profile` specifying the profile name of the base account.

 - As above, **target roles** can be expressed with a `role_arn` or with both `aws_account_id` and `role_name` and can optionally pass the optional parameters.